Building an Open-Source Cloud Asset Inventory with CloudQuery and Grafana

-In this blogpost you will learn how to build an open-source cloud asset inventory with CloudQuery and Grafana.
+In this blog post you will learn how to build an open-source cloud asset inventory with CloudQuery and Grafana.

 This is what you will get:

 To try out the below dashboards (or build a custom one) you will need to connect the same PostgreSQL used by CloudQuery to Grafana as a datasource (opens in a new tab).

 Some of those can be also solved by AWS Config but has the following limitations:

-Here is snippet from our EC2 dashboard:
+Here is snippet from our AWS Asset Inventory Dashboard:

 Similar challenge exists in GCP though the situation is a bit better in some sense as you have a single view for each resource/asset type per project.
-Though, If you want to have a single view of all types of assets across multiple projects (which is very common), this would be clickops or bash magic again.
+Though, If you want to have a single view of all types of assets across multiple projects (which is common), this would be ClickOps or bash magic again.